tegonal/gt/README.md

 gget pull -r gget -p .github/workflows/gget-update.yml -d ./
 ```

+Accordingly, you would add [Tegonal's public key for github](https://tegonal.com/gpg/github.asc) to PUBLIC_GPG_KEYS_WE_TRUST in order
+that this workflow can update the workflow itself.

+#### Required modifications

-Note thought, that it contains the following condition (so that it does not run in forks):
+You need to change one condition in the workflow which we added in order that this workflow does not run in forks:

 ```yml
 if: github.repository_owner == 'tegonal'